 - Resident students at any campus may not earn concurrent ECON majors through World Campus.

-- University Park ECON majors must earn at least 24 ECON credits (including at least 6 credits at the 400 level) in resident courses at the University Park campus (see Liberal Arts Policy on Competency in a Major).
+- University Park ECON majors must earn at least 24 ECON credits (including at least 6 credits at the 400 level) in resident courses at the University Park campus and/or World Campus (see Liberal Arts Policy on Residency in a Major).

-- Enrollment in some courses may be limited to World Campus majors even during summer session.
-In particular, resident students should not expect to take 400-level ECON courses through World Campus, even in summer.
+- Resident students should not expect to take 400-level ECON courses through World Campus, even in summer.

 General University Policies concerning World Campus enrollment

-This section just describes general University policies regarding WC enrollment.
+This section describes general University policies regarding World Campus enrollment.
 However, the ECON policies listed above for ECON courses take precedence over these priorities.
-Resident students taking courses through World Campus under any of the circumstances noted above are subject to the “Multiple Campus Registration” policy (point 12 of Registration policy).
-The University’s general registration priorities for World Campus courses are described in the Division of Undergraduate Studies Advising Handbook (see below).
+Resident students taking courses through World Campus under any of the circumstances noted above are subject to the “Multiple Campus Registration” policy (point 11 of Registration policy).
+The University’s general registration priorities for World Campus courses are described in the Undergraduate Advising Handbook.

 - Graduating Seniors

 Registration for a World Campus course may be an option for a student’s final semester if he/she could not schedule the course required for graduation at his/her campus.
-An adviser’s confirmation of the student’s status and his/her need must be provided via e-mail to firstname.lastname@example.org.
+All enrollment for non-World Campus students must be approved by the Economics Department at University Park.
+Requests should be sent via email to email@example.com.

 - Adult Learners